 Heating and Ventilation

-The Fan-Tastic Fan is a powerhouse.
+The Fan-Tastic Vent is a powerhouse.
 It pulls hard from an open window and makes a nice airflow.
 The Wave 6 Catalytic Heater also does the job well, though we seem to have a propane leak somewhere, so I have to go outside to turn it off at the source after warming the camper.
 Our Sprinter didn’t have any propane service and if I had a diesel truck this one wouldn’t either.
 An Espar heater would be more expensive but would avoid the potential hazards of propane.

 The windows are single pane and easily form condensation when the space heats up.
 A couple of them are difficult to close but they do close and keep the rain out.
 With hindsight, I would not order the one that faces the truck’s rear window.
 It provides no view and just makes the cabin colder.
 We’ve put the window cover over it and it will probably never come off.